7th Heaven (TV series): Critical reception

-The Parents Television Council (PTC) often cited 7th Heaven among the top ten most family-friendly shows.
-The show was praised for its positive portrayal of a cleric and for promoting honesty, respect for parental authority, and the importance of a strong family and a good education through its storylines.
+The Parents Television Council (PTC), a conservative media advocacy group, often cited 7th Heaven among the top ten most family-friendly shows.
+The show was praised for its positive portrayal of a cleric and for promoting honesty, respect for parental authority, and the importance of a strong family and a good education through its story-lines.
 It was proclaimed the best show in 1998-1999 by the PTC.
 The council also explained "7th Heaven manages to provide moral solutions to tough issues facing teenagers without seeming preachy or heavy-handed.
 Additionally, unlike most TV series, 7th Heaven shows the consequences of reckless and irresponsible behavior."
 It was also noted that "While addressing topics such as premarital sex and peer pressure, these parents [Annie and Eric] are eager to provide wise counsel along with love and understanding."

-However, other critics feel differently about the show, citing 7th Heaven as "arguably one of the worst long-running shows on television".
-Reasons given include heavy-handed moralizing, Christian propaganda, and depiction of a caricature of a real family, that is "so clean it is obscene".
+However, other critics felt quite differently about the show.
+Hillary Frey of Salon cited 7th Heaven as "one of the worst long-running shows on television, making Beverly Hills, 90210 look Shakespearean, while at the same time being one of the most addictive."
+Reasons given include perceived heavy-handed moralizing, Christian propaganda, and depiction of a caricature of a real family, that is "so clean it is obscene".

-Some criticize the predictable plotlines of each episode, that follow always the same pattern:
+Some criticize the predictable storytelling of 7th Heaven.
+Frey describes the basic pattern followed by each episode: